RBC ION Visa Review

 When you do the math, that works out to a value of .71 cents per point (CPP) for gift cards and .58 CPP for travel and statement credits.

-That means the 1.5X points categories are earning you a real return of 1.07 cents when redeeming your points for gift cards.
+That means the 1.5X points categories earn you a real return of 1.07 cents when redeeming your points for gift cards.
 If you want a statement credit, the value drops to .87 cents.
+This is one of the rare cards where using your points for a gift card gives you a better value than travel redemptions.
+Alternatively, you can convert 100 Avion points to 1 WestJet dollar.
+This instantly increases the value of your points to 1 cent each.

 How the RBC ION Visa compares to others

 The last thing to go over in my RBC ION Visa review is how it compares to other cards on the market.
-Truth be told, the RBC ION Visa credit card is pretty unique in the sense that it has a high earn rate and no annual fee.
+Admittedly, comparing the card to others can be tricky since it has a unique reward structure.
+That said, here are some other cards I recommend you look at.

-You could compare the card to the Tangerine Money-Back Card.
 With the Tangerine Money-Back Card, you can choose up to three categories where you earn 2% cash back.
 However, all other categories earn you just 0.5% back.
 In addition, the Tangerine card has a minimum income requirement of $12,000 to qualify.
-While there’s no denying that the Tangerine card is attractive, but the minimum income requirement will be problematic for some people.
+While there’s no denying that the Tangerine card is attractive, the minimum income requirement will be problematic for some people.

 Another card worth comparing is the CIBC Aeroplan Visa Card for Students.
-This card is specifically for students, so there’s no income requirement.
-The earn rate is 1 Aeroplan point per $1 spent on grocery stores, gas, and Air Canada purchases.
+Although the regular version of this card has a minimum personal income requirement of $15,000, the student version has none.
+The earn rate is 1 Aeroplan point per dollar spent on grocery stores, gas, and Air Canada purchases.
 All other purchases earn you 1 point per $1.50 spent.
-I personally value 1 Aeroplan point at 2 cents, so there’s definitely some value here.
-The only issue is your points are restricted to Air Canada and its partners, where as the Avion points you earn with the RBC Ion Visa card can be used with any travel purchase.
+I value 1 Aeroplan point at 1.5 – 2 cents, so there’s some value here.
+The only issue is your points are restricted to Air Canada and its partners, whereas the Avion points you earn with the RBC Ion Visa card can be used on any travel purchase.
+To get the student version of this card, you’d have to apply in person at a CIBC branch.

 Final thoughts